Integrating Density Functional Theory with Deep Neural Networks for Accurate Voltage Prediction in Alkali-Metal-Ion Battery Materials: Introduction

-Significant progress has recently been experienced in the search of new electrode materials, via prediction of battery voltages\cite{joshi2019machine,moses2021machine}, volume change\cite{moses2021machine}, chemical reaction\cite{louis2022accurate}, and formation energy\cite{louis2022accurate} of electrode materials using a variety of ML techniques in conjunction with the well captured clean battery database.
-This database\cite{evans2021optimade, evans2024developments} has been predominantly created using the quantum mechanical DFT calculations.
+Significant progress has recently been achieved in the search for new electrode materials, through prediction of battery voltages\cite{joshi2019machine,moses2021machine}, volume change\cite{moses2021machine}, chemical reaction\cite{louis2022accurate}, and formation energy\cite{louis2022accurate} of electrode materials using a variety of ML techniques in conjunction with the well-captured clean battery database.
+This database\cite{evans2021optimade, evans2024developments} has been predominantly created using quantum-mechanical DFT calculations.
 By combining the DFT structured database with improved and sophisticated ML algorithms, one can accelerate the discovery of modern electrode materials.
-Various regression and classification-based ML models have been employed for both the design and prediction of new electrode materials.
-For instance, \citeauthor{joshi2019machine} utilized deep neural networks (DNNs), support vector regression (SVR), and kernel ridge regression (KRR) to predict electrode voltages for metal-ion batteries, achieving a mean absolute error (MAE) of approximately 0.43 V after 10-fold cross-validation\cite{joshi2019machine}, \citeauthor{mishra2025designing} employed XGBoost for the prediction of average voltage in battery materials and reported a root mean square error (RMSE) of 0.41 V\cite{mishra2025designing}.
-Similarly, \citeauthor{moses2021machine} developed a regression-based DNN model by considering the volume change of electrode materials during charge and discharge cycles, reporting an MAE of 0.47 V for average voltage predictions \cite{moses2021machine}.
+Various regression- and classification-based ML models have been employed for both the design and prediction of new electrode materials.
+For example, \citeauthor{joshi2019machine} utilized deep neural networks (DNNs), support vector regression (SVR), and kernel ridge regression (KRR) to predict electrode voltages for metal-ion batteries, achieving a mean absolute error (MAE) of approximately 0.43 V after 10-fold cross-validation\cite{joshi2019machine}, \citeauthor{mishra2025designing} employed XGBoost for the prediction of the average voltage in battery materials and reported a root mean square error (RMSE) of 0.41 V\cite{mishra2025designing}.
+Similarly, \citeauthor{moses2021machine} developed a regression-based DNN model considering the volume change of electrode materials during the charge and discharge cycles, reporting an MAE of 0.47 V for average voltage predictions \cite{moses2021machine}.
 Moreover, \citeauthor{louis2022accurate} employed Graph Neural Networks (GNNs) to predict battery voltages using two different strategies, chemical reaction energy and formation energy-based approaches, obtaining MAE values in the range of 0.31 to 0.34 V\cite{louis2022accurate}.